Guy-Gustave/POSITIONING-AND-FLOATING-ELEMENTS/README.md

 **POSITIONING-AND-FLOATING-ELEMENTS** <br>

-This is a project to The New York Times homepage as part of completing the technical curriculum at Microverse.org
+This is a project to clone The New York Times homepage as part of completing the technical curriculum at Microverse.org

 **Built With**